 - The program duplicates Global Affairs Canada’s Import to- Re-export Program, which was created specifically for agricultural goods, and has in place adequate verification and safeguard processes

 The Canadian government announced, on 5 October 2015, that dairy, poultry and egg tariff lines subject to the TRQ would be excluded from the Duties Relief Program.
-Canada’s government must move quickly to enact this change and ensure that no further damage occurs from the misuse of the Duties Relief Program.
+Canada’s government must enact this change and ensure that no further damage occurs from the misuse of the Duties Relief Program.